This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 For a time, the “incredible edible egg” got a bad rap because it’s high in cholesterol.
 But a slew of research in recent years has flipped our previous understanding of eggs on its head.
 New studies show that eating an egg a day offers numerous benefits and is not bad for your heart.

+They are loaded with vitamins and minerals that can help you beat problems associated with testosterone production.
 What’s more: the cholesterol in egg yolks that we used to think was “bad” can actually boost your testosterone.

 A study published in The American Journal of Clinical Nutrition found that the fat in egg yolks promotes an increase in testosterone levels.